n8n-io/n8n-docs/docs/getting-started/installation/advanced/server-setup.md

 sudo docker-compose up -d
 ```

-In case it should ever be stopped that can be done with this command:
+To stop the container:

 ```bash
 sudo docker-compose stop
 ```

 ### 9. Done

 n8n will now be reachable via the above defined subdomain + domain combination.
 The above example would result in: https://n8n.example.com

-n8n will only be reachable via https and not via http.
+n8n will only be reachable via `https` and not via `http`.